 Embedding events in your website

-In addition to embedding your public-facing events calendar in your website, you can also embed a featured events list - just like the featured events your church members see in My ChurchSuite.
-You can also embed an event page, or even just the sign-up form, into your website.
+In addition to embedding your public-facing event calendar into your website, you can also embed a "featured events" list - just like the featured events list that your church members see on the home page in My ChurchSuite.
+It's also possible to embed an event page itself directly into a page on your site, or even just the sign-up form.
+Here's how...

 In this article